Paper Mario: 2006–present: Change in genre, concepts, and philosophy

 As the Wii U has more graphical power than previous Nintendo consoles, development for Color Splash emphasized the console's graphics and controls.
 The artists made the graphics look like paper and craft materials, and the Wii U GamePad heavily influenced player combat as the developers found the motion controls fun to use.
 Producer Kensuke Tenabe limited the variety of character designs and continued to exempt original characters, out of respect to series creator Shigeru Miyamoto.
 The game was announced via a Nintendo Direct presentation in early 2016.
 The game received negative reception afterwards, as fans were frustrated the series was following an action-adventure genre format like Sticker Star.
 Tanabe mentioned that Mario & Luigi would replace Paper Mario as the RPG series and Tabata noted that the Paper Mario series would focus more on non-RPG elements, such as "puzzle-solving" and "humor", to differentiate the two.
 The game released worldwide in early October 2016 and became the lowest-selling game in the series, possibly due to the low sales of the Wii U and the announcement of the Nintendo Switch prior to its release.
 Paper Jam was the last game in the Mario & Luigi series created by AlphaDream before the company filed for bankruptcy in 2019.

 Paper Mario: The Origami King was planned to be announced for the 35th anniversary of Super Mario Bros. in early September 2020, but was instead announced in mid-May the same year.
 Soon after the game's ROM was leaked, the game released worldwide in mid-July 2020.
 The Origami King is the first game in the series that Miyamoto was not actively involved with.
-Despite the appearance some iconic characters from the mainline Mario series and the return of allies, critics were still disappointed in their lack of role in the plot and other gameplay aspects.
+Despite the appearance of some iconic characters from the mainline Mario series and the return of allies, critics were still disappointed in their lack of role in the plot and other gameplay aspects.
 The game features large overworlds instead of linear-based levels in the previous games.